UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 P6

-1. Specifications Planning Developing Testing Prototyping
+1. Specifications Planning Developing Testing (functional) Testing (gate-level) Prototype Report

 Let us design a digital filter to clean the noisy signal generated when pressing and releasing a mechanical key or pushbutton.
 When clicking and releasing a key, the electrical signal generates a random number of ones and zeros (signal bouncing) that must be filtered out in order to interface correctly a digital circuit.
 Additionally, the idea is to synchronise the key signal (an asynchronous input) to the system CLK, so that it can be correctly sampled.
 This phenomena is sampled correctly in the range of 100 Hz.